5 Steps to Small Business Search Engine Optimization

 These are things that you do have some control over, but they’re not on your website (although typically point back to your site).
 These are other factors that tell Google what your site’s about, what people think about it, that it’s important, etc.

 Make sure all listing and directories are accurate across the web.
 This is especially important if your business has moved.
 Your data needs to be consistent.
 There are a few tools that can help to ensure your data is clean including Yext and MozLocal (both offer free scans to see where you stand and can help you fix them).

 If people link to posts on your site (a backlink), this tells Google that people think you have great content on your site.
 It acts as a popularity vote.
 Good places to look to add links to your site include:

 When people write about your business and type in what a business does well, Google recognizes this.
 The following are areas to add reviews:

 When people talk about you on social media, Google pays attention to those mentions.

 You have less to do with this, but it’s a huge ranking factor.
-This factors in how many links back to your site are from important sites, how long the domain has been around, and so on.
+This factors into how many links back to your site are from important sites, how long the domain has been around, and so on.

-To recap the information above, you must have a plan; you must take advantage of the Googleverse, you must optimize and pay attention to on and off page ranking factors, and you need to build content hubs.
+To recap the information above, you must have a plan; you must take advantage of the Googleverse, you must optimize and pay attention to on and off-page ranking factors, and you need to build content hubs.